|

-In a Christian nation, where laws are anchored in the moral absolutes of "the Laws of Nature and of Nature's God," "the Rule of Law"
+In a Christian nation, where laws are anchored in the moral absolutes of "the Laws of Nature and of Nature's God," "the Rule of Law" is a good thing.

 If history teaches anything, it is that human well-being and progress—indeed, civilization itself—depend on the rule of law.
-For when the rules of human conduct are unjust, arbitrary, or ever changing, people simply
+For when the rules of human conduct are unjust, arbitrary, or ever changing, people simply cannot plan their affairs with any confidence that today's rules will apply tomorrow.

-law and as common law itself has become increasingly politicized.
-That pattern has only increased under the Bush-Clinton regime, which has proposed countless programs that enjoy no support under the Constitution,
+Unfortunately, American law and legal institutions have become increasingly uncertain and unstable over the course of the 20th century as statutory law has come increasingly to replace common law and as common law itself has become increasingly politicized.
+That pattern has only increased under the Bush-Clinton regime, which has proposed countless programs that enjoy no support under the Constitution, has drawn more and more power into the executive branch, and has exercised that power often with minimal respect for due process or legal principles.

 For more on these subjects, click here for Cato Institute symposium.